sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 The best-practice target picture for open-source projects with sporadic contributors (the kind of environment you might be most familiar with) is different from the target picture of large enterprise setups with hundreds of full-time employees.
 Still, we do not need to be like Netflix with its microservices or Google with its gigantic mono repo and custom tooling.

-For MotionWise, we are __300+ full-time developers__.
+For MotionWise, we are __more than 300 full-time developers__.
 We __trust each other__.
 This setup differs from open-source development where long-time branching is inevitable and developers need to review code from untrusted, potentially malicious contributors.

 Our __30+ million lines codebase__ is monolithic and full of legacy.
 Large-scale refactoring across libraries is common.
 We see this daily when pull requests span several, if not dozens, of repositories.

 There is also __no end date__ for our codebase.
 We will need to support all our customer projects with new features for many more years.
-Except for L4-Releases (the ones with millions of cars on the road), our customers will not pay for any release branch to be manually kept up to date.
+Except for ''L4-Releases'' (the ones with millions of cars on the road), our customers will not pay us for keeping any branch up to date.

+Our code must **adhere to regulatory standards such as ISO 26262 and ASPICE** to minimize the risk of failure.
+This requires very formal requirements documentation and tracing from system design to testing throughout the so-called ''V-Model''.

 Most of all, in our business, developers change teams occasionally and do stay only for several years.
 Thus, we need a development scheme that is easily learned, quickly understood not only by the brightest among us, and easily enforced.
 In engineering, simplicity cannot be underestimated.

 We should also not employ more than one development schema for personal preferences, customer preferences, or simply because a certain way of working looks easier for one particular use case.
 What looks promising in the short run, often turns out to not scale well in the long run, especially when people need to switch teams or interact with other teams.

 That being said, there is a well-established industry best practice _for this particular setup_ that has proven to scale and stand the test of time more efficiently than developing large features is isolation on branches:
 **Continuous development at the head of a single repository**.

-How we want to achieve this will be explained in the chapters below.
+How we want to achieve this (new) way of working will be explained in Chapters 2 to Chapter 16:

 In short, [we version control all our product and project code (our "colonies") in folders within one repository](chap_version_control).
 This repository has a special  branch called main.
-[Newly developed code is always merged with the head of main](develop_at_head).
-To work, we also always check out our code from main.
+[Newly developed code is always merged with the head of main](develop_at_head) stating with a fresh check-out from main.
 Consequently, [we agree as a team to never break main](chap_never_break_main).
 We achieve this by [building and checking our code before merging](chap_build_before_merge).
 In the unlikely case we missed something and cannot correct our mistake fast, [we revert](chap_revert) to the last known working state to unblock us and our colleagues.

 Obviously, this only works if [we automate the one build](chap_automate_the_one_build) of main and have a [vast amount of high-quality tests](chap_tests).
 Such tests cannot be created after coding has been done.
 They need to be created iteratively while coding, either test first or code first, [then test, then code, and so on in small two-minute cycles](chap_tdd).